Geographic Information Systems (GIS)

 8:00 am – 5:00 pm

 The Geographic Information Systems (GIS) Department for Bonneville County coordinates and assists GIS activities throughout Bonneville County governmental systems.
 The GIS Department is responsible for the collection and maintenance of geographic datasets used in Bonneville County.
 GIS for Bonneville County began in the mid 1980's, with creating the road network layer for emergency services, using Intergraph and Bentley products.
-Since then, GIS technology has become an integral part of many Bonneville County’s governmental functions including:
+Since then, Esri and other GIS technologies have become an integral part of many Bonneville County’s governmental functions including, but not limited to:

 - Property assessment